safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 ![](./Images/Img5.210.Ex2.SelectUserParameter.png)

 The parameter FME created (GENERIC_OUT_FORMAT_GENERIC) will be automatically deleted.
-FME realizes that we don't need it anymore and, since it is used nowhere else, will remove it.
+FME realizes that we don't need it anymore and, since it is used nowhere else.

-***NB:** If you didn't set a default value for the OutputFormat user parameter, then the Generic writer parameter will turn red (flagged as incomplete).
+***NB:*** If you didn't set a default value for the OutputFormat user parameter, then the Generic writer parameter will turn red (flagged as incomplete).
 This is nothing to worry about.
-It will be set at runtime.*
+It will be set at runtime.

 <br>**6) Create User Parameter**